yan-duarte/yan-duarte.github.io/_posts/2016-11-22-DAC-Assignment1.md

 In this assignment, we have to make a title and an introduction to the Research Question.

-Within the innumerable possibilities of datasets, I ended up being in doubt between two possible works
+Within the innumerable possibilities of datasets, I ended up being in doubt between two possible works.

 ## **Tuberculosis research**

 ### Title

-Relationship between the importance that individuals, governments and companies give to health and the success rate in the treatment of tuberculosis.
+The relation between the importance that individuals, governments, and companies give to health and the success rate in the treatment of tuberculosis.

 ### Research question